Best Western St. Louis Inn

 6224 Heimos Industrial Park Drive, Saint Louis, MO 63129-6300

 Phone: +1 314-416-7639 | Fax: 314/416-7623 | 87 Rooms

 Check Out Time: 11:00 AM | Check In: 3:00 PM | Online Reservations

-Welcome to Best Western St Louis Inn.
-Our 100% non smoking Hotel is just minutes from downtown, this St. Louis, Tripadvisor 2014 Certificate of Excellence Hotel is perfectly priced and located near everything you experience while in the ST Louis, MO metro area.
+Welcome to the Best Western® St Louis Inn.
+Our 100% non-smoking hotel is just minutes from downtown, this St. Louis, Tripadvisor 2014 Certificate of Excellence Hotel is perfectly priced and located near everything you experience while in the ST Louis, MO metro area.

 Vatterott College® is also nearby, making this St. Louis Best Western perfect for those visiting students or touring campus.

-Just one stay at the BEST WESTERN St. Louis Inn, and you'll fall in love with this St. Louis hotel's unbeatable value and comfortable accommodations, each room features cable satellite television, free wireless high-speed Internet access and all the comforts of home.
+Just one stay at the Best Western® St. Louis Inn, and you'll fall in love with this St. Louis hotel's unbeatable value and comfortable accommodations, each room features cable satellite television, free wireless high-speed Internet access with 50MBPS upload and download speed, and all the comforts of home.
 Other premium amenities at this hotel include a complimentary full breakfast, an indoor swimming pool, on-site fitness center and guest laundry.
 Small pets are welcome, too!

 Hotel Amenities & Services